RMBS market must play fair as looser regs beckon

 The US RMBS market has been successful in reversing some of the reputational damage that it suffered during the years leading up to the crisis, and the RMBS sector is finally again receiving interest from domestic and international investors hungry for yield and looking for exposure to the US housing recovery.

-But if the Trump administration breaks rank with the rest of the world and guts post-crisis regulations, issuers must not take that as an opportunity not to kick-start a race to the
+But if the Trump administration breaks rank with the rest of the world and guts post-crisis regulations, issuers must not take that as an opportunity not to kick-start a race to the bottom, but uphold at least some of the standards that demonstrate they have abandoned the reckless practices that led to the financial crisis.

 While they warn that it is early days yet, rating agencies are also beginning to sound the alarm on the implications of Dodd-Frank repeal on the mortgage sector.